 Source: CustomerThink – Customer Service beyond the Chatbot Hype

 Another example of a rewarding machine learning use cases in banking is a chatbot.
-Machine learning supports a new generation of chatbots that are more intelligent, human-like, and client-oriented.
+Bank machine learning supports a new generation of chatbots that are more intelligent, human-like, and client-oriented.
 As chatbots learn from each interaction, the conversations they hold become more helpful and personalized.
 Less need to build or expand customer service departments is another great benefit, especially for small and mid-sized financial operators.

 Chatbots will be behind 85% of all the customer service interactions by the year 2020.